These steps should only be carried out by Hybrid and On-Premise implementations.

 From your project, select Adobe Analytics and copy the following information under Service Account (JWT):

-Paste these Service Account credentials to the nlserver using the following command:
+Encode the private key using the following command:

 You can now start using the Analytics connector and track your customer behaviors.